probml/probml-notebooks/markdown/colab_gcp_tpu_tutorial.md

 * [Accessing colab machine via ssh](https://colab.research.google.com/github/probml/probml-notebooks/blob/main/notebooks/ssh_tunnels_and_how_to_dig_them.ipynb)

-## Using GCP directly
+## Using GCP via SSH + VScode

 An alternative to using Colab is to get an account on GCP; this can provide much more compute power, and gives you persistent storage.
 Follow the setup instructions in the section called "Gcloud VM" in [this colab](https://colab.research.google.com/github/probml/probml-notebooks/blob/main/notebooks/ssh_tunnels_and_how_to_dig_them.ipynb#scrollTo=TLtWT8vn-Eyh).
 Now you can connect to your Gcloud account via VScode: just type in the external IP address into the green icon on the lower left corner.
 Once connected, you can clone your github repo, edit your source code in a proper IDE, and open a jupyter notebook for interactive development.
-When you're done, save it all back to github.
+(Use `%run foo.py` to run your script file; when it's done, all the global variables it created will be accessible from the notebook.)
+When you're done developing, save all your code back to github.
+(Artefacts can be stored using Google Cloud storage buckets.)
 See the screenshot below for an example.
 ![](https://github.com/probml/probml-notebooks/raw/main/images/vscode-ssh.png)